parthosingh/Assignment_Evidron/README.md

 ---

-Got it!
-Since you've built your project using **Node.js, Express, and MongoDB Atlas** for the backend and **React + TailwindCSS** for the frontend, I’ll provide a tailored feature set similar to the sample you shared, aligning with your tech stack.
+I have build a school-payments dashboard application usibg **Node.js, Express, and MongoDB Atlas** for the backend and **React + TailwindCSS** for the frontend, I’ll provide a tailored feature set similar to the sample you shared, aligning with your tech stack.
 I’ll focus on generating a comparable feature list without coding, as requested, and ensure it reflects a practical and relevant set of features for your project.

 ## 🚀 Features
 ### 🔒 Backend (Node.js, Express, MongoDB Atlas)